Think buying organic food is going to blow your budget?

 What about foods not on either list?
 Read labels, and use good judgment.
 When in doubt, go organic when your budget allows (and maybe even grow some of your own veggies!).

 Now, for your GIFT!
 I’ve got this great, free wallet card to print and take shopping with you.
 On one side is the Dirty Dozen and other foods to always purchase organically, and on the other side is the Clean 15 and the other foods you can get away with purchasing conventionally.

 (Don’t want to print?
 Let me do it for you!
-This wallet card is now included in my Genius Guides, half off while supplies last–just $9.95!)
+The wallet card is included in the Genius Guides!)